Glass-like anomalies and unconventional thermoelectric transport in chimney ladder crystals: Anomalous thermoelectric transport and a theoretical scenario

+where $k_{\mathrm{B}}$ is the Boltzmann constant, $T$ the temperature, and $e$ the elementary charge.
+The quantity $\tau(\epsilon)$ denotes the energy-dependent carrier scattering time, while $D(\epsilon)$ is the electronic density of states.
+The derivatives are evaluated at the Fermi energy $\epsilon_{\mathrm{F}}$.
+The first term inside the brackets captures the contribution from the energy dependence of scattering processes, whereas the second term reflects the band-structure contribution and typically scales inversely with the Fermi energy.
+The large observed values of $S$ are therefore consistent with a small effective Fermi energy, as expected in a narrow-gap semiconductor or semimetallic scenario with strong conduction–valence band asymmetry.

+At the same time, transport measurements, particularly the low-temperature resistivity, clearly indicate a metallic ground state.
+In this context, a semimetal with a small Fermi energy provides a plausible interpretation.
+However, the sign change of the Seebeck coefficient occurs in proximity to the structural transition near $160\,\mathrm{K}$, indicating that it cannot be solely attributed to a fixed band structure.
+In addition, the scattering contribution to $S$ is expected to be significant in this system due to strong interactions with low-lying optical phonons.
+These combined effects suggest that a quantitative description of the Seebeck response requires a more comprehensive theoretical treatment.

-Panels (b-c) of Fig.~\ref{fig:4} report experimental measurements of thermoelectric response in Ru$_2$Sn$_{3}\text{-}\#2$.
-Both the Seebeck coefficient and Nernst signal display an anomalous plateau in temperature.
-The plateau is particularly robust in $N(T)$ and it strongly correlates with the energy scale of the lowest optical modes ($\approx 20$ K or $1.7$ meV) and the energy range in which numerous optical phonons appear ($\approx 60$ K or $5.2$ meV).
+We note that the plateau is particularly robust in $N(T)$ and it strongly correlates with the energy scale of the lowest optical modes ($\approx 20$ K or $1.7$ meV) and the energy range in which numerous optical phonons appear ($\approx 60$ K or $5.2$ meV).
 This observation highlights the possibility of dominant electron-phonon scattering in the electron transport process.
 We advance the idea that the interaction between the electrons and the low-lying optical modes is the microscopic origin of the anomalous thermoelectric transport properties as well, although a more precise picture is beyond the scope of the present measurements.
+Along these lines, it is worth noting that recent studies have shown that electron-phonon scattering can strongly enhance the Seebeck coefficient~\cite{PhysRevX.15.021054,doi:10.1126/sciadv.adv7113}.
 Interestingly, a plateau in the Seebeck coefficient has been reported in Au-based and Cu-based metallic glasses \cite{pryadun2015thermoelectric, PhysRevB.74.014208} where it is associated with low-energy glassy excitations, suggesting another striking similarity between NCL compounds and structural glasses.